matthew-ia/cayo/README.md

 }
 ```

+For all options, read the [Configuration Reference](docs/config-reference.md).

+### Plugins & Preprocessors
-For the extending Cayo with Vite plugins, Rollup plugins, or Svelte preprocessors, you can configure those options in the Cayo config.
+You can extend Cayo with Vite plugins, Rollup plugins, or Svelte preprocessors, but configuring those options in the Cayo config.

 By default, Cayo already internally uses a few plugins & preprocessors:
 - Svelte preprocessors
-  - [`svelte-preprocess`](https://github.com/sveltejs/svelte-preprocess) – the one preprocessor to rule them all.
-But really, this enables things like Sass, PostCSS, Pug, etc., all with zero config.
+  - [`svelte-preprocess`](https://github.com/sveltejs/svelte-preprocess) – _one preprocessor to rule them all_.
+But really, this enables support for things like Sass, PostCSS, Pug, etc., all with zero config, right in your Svelte files.
 - Rollup plugins
   - [`rollup-plugin-svelte`](https://github.com/sveltejs/rollup-plugin-svelte) – official plugin for Svelte
   - [`rollup-plugin-import-css`](https://github.com/jleeson/rollup-plugin-import-css) – adds support for `import 'style.css' in JS source files